TourMe

 Pueblan food — mole poblano, cemitas, and chalupas — not Tex-Mex margaritas

-The real story of May 5 in CDMX
+The real story of May 5 in Mexico City

-1. Cinco de Mayo is not Mexican Independence Day (this is the single biggest misconception)
+1. Cinco de Mayo is not Mexican Independence Day — the single biggest misconception

 Nine out of ten Americans assume May 5 is Mexico's Independence Day.
 It isn't.
-Mexican independence is celebrated on September 16 — the Grito de Dolores given by the priest Miguel Hidalgo in 1810 — and that's the date when the Zócalo fills with hundreds of thousands of people, the president rings the bell on the National Palace balcony at 11 p.m., and the fireworks actually happen.
+Mexican Independence Day is September 16 — the Grito de Dolores given by the priest Miguel Hidalgo in 1810 — and that's the date when the Zócalo fills with hundreds of thousands of people, the president rings the bell on the National Palace balcony at 11 p.m., and the fireworks actually happen.
 Cinco de Mayo commemorates something completely different: a single military victory at the Battle of Puebla on May 5, 1862.
-It's a regional holiday, not a national one, and in Mexico City most people treat it as a regular Tuesday (in 2026) or whatever weekday it falls on.
+It's a regional holiday, not a national one, and in Mexico City most people treat it as a regular weekday.
+Understanding this is the first step toward understanding what Mexican culture actually celebrates and why.

 Mexican Independence Day is September 16, not May 5

-Cinco de Mayo marks one battle, not a war or a founding
+Cinco de Mayo marks one battle in one state — not a war, a founding, or a national holiday

 2. What actually happened on May 5, 1862

-In 1861, President Benito Juárez — inheriting a country broke after years of civil war — suspended interest payments on Mexico's debts to Britain, Spain, and France.
+In 1861, President Benito Juárez — inheriting a country broke after years of civil war — suspended interest payments on Mexico's foreign debts.
 Britain and Spain negotiated and left.
 France, under Napoleon III, saw a chance to install a puppet monarchy in the Americas and sent an army inland from Veracruz toward Mexico City.
 On May 5, 1862, roughly 4,500 French troops — considered the best army in the world at the time — attacked the fortified hills of Loreto and Guadalupe outside the city of Puebla.
-A ragtag Mexican force of about 2,000, many of them Indigenous farmers and Zacapoaxtla fighters, held the line under General Ignacio Zaragoza.
-By evening the French had lost around 500 soldiers and retreated.
-It was an improbable underdog win against an empire — which is exactly why it stuck in the national imagination.
+A Mexican force of about 2,000, many of them Indigenous Zacapoaxtla fighters and farmers, held the line under General Ignacio Zaragoza.
+By evening the French had retreated with heavy losses.
+It was an improbable underdog win against a European empire — which is exactly why it stuck in the national imagination, even though the French came back the following year and eventually took Mexico City anyway.

-3. Why the day is bigger in the US than in Mexico
+3. Why Cinco de Mayo is bigger in the US than in Mexico

 Here's the part most travelers don't know: Cinco de Mayo was barely observed anywhere in Mexico for a century after the battle.
-It became a popular celebration in the United States first, tied to Mexican-American civil rights organizing in the 1960s and '70s, and then — starting in the 1980s — supercharged by beer and tequila companies running American marketing campaigns.
+It became a popular celebration in the United States first, tied to Mexican-American civil rights organizing in California in the 1960s and '70s.
+Then, starting in the 1980s, beer and tequila companies ran American marketing campaigns that turned it into a drinking holiday.
 That's how you end up with $3 margaritas in Austin and a quiet workday in Mexico City.
-In Mexico itself, the day is mostly observed with small civic ceremonies in the state of Puebla and in a few Pueblan communities elsewhere.
-It's a proud day, but a low-key one.
+In Mexico itself, the day is observed with small civic ceremonies in the state of Puebla and in Pueblan diaspora communities elsewhere.
+It's a proud day, but a low-key one — much like how Saint Patrick's Day is bigger in Boston and New York than in Dublin.

 Puebla is the only Mexican state that observes it as a public holiday

-In the rest of Mexico, May 5 is a normal working day with civic ceremonies
+In the rest of Mexico, May 5 is a normal working day with small civic ceremonies

 4. Peñón de los Baños: the one CDMX neighborhood that really marks the day

-If you want to see Cinco de Mayo actually celebrated in Mexico City, go to Peñón de los Baños — a small, tightly-knit neighborhood tucked between the airport and the Venustiano Carranza borough.
-It was settled generations ago by families from Puebla, and every May 5 the community stages a full reenactment of the Battle of Puebla, with locals playing Mexican soldiers, French zouaves, and Zacapoaxtla fighters, complete with period uniforms, smoke, and choreographed charges up a small hill called the Peñón.
+If you want to see Cinco de Mayo actually celebrated in Mexico City, go to Peñón de los Baños — a small, tightly-knit neighborhood between the airport and Venustiano Carranza borough.
+It was settled by families from Puebla, and every May 5 the community stages a full reenactment of the Battle of Puebla, with locals playing Mexican soldiers, French zouaves, and Zacapoaxtla fighters in period uniforms, with smoke and choreographed charges up a small hill.
 Expect civic parades, tamales and atole in the street, and a crowd that is almost entirely Mexican families — not tourists.
 The reenactment usually starts mid-morning and wraps up by early afternoon.
-It's unpolished, loud, and one of the most authentic neighborhood-scale events in the city.
+It's unpolished, loud, and one of the most authentic neighborhood-scale civic events in the city.

-Neighborhood: Peñón de los Baños, ~15 min Uber from the airport or Centro
+Peñón de los Baños: 15 min Uber from the airport or Centro Histórico

 Reenactment typically runs late morning to early afternoon on May 5